 - Add the shrimp and sear both sides over medium heat.
 Move the seared shrimp to one side of the pan to make room for the scallops.

-- Add the scallops in a single layer on the open side of the skillet, being care not to crowd them.
+- Add the scallops in a single layer on the open side of the skillet, being careful not to crowd them.
 After turning them once only, cooking for 30 seconds on the other side.
-As they get nicley searmen move them to the side with the shimp.
+As they get nicely seared, move them to the side with the shrimp.
 When all the seafood is seared stir to mix.